-Submitting your manuscript to the wrong journal is one of the most common reasons why editors might reject your paper.
+Submitting your journal manuscript to the wrong target journal is one of the most common reasons why journal editors might reject your paper.
 With over 28,000 scholarly peer-reviewed journals, it’s no surprise that finding the right match for your research paper can be difficult.
-Admittedly, the process can be so frustrating that you might even want to give up.
+Admittedly, the process can be so frustrating for research authors that you might even want to give up.